elasekness/BMS-bioinformatics/Tutorial1.md

 	datasets download virus genome accession NC_045512.2

-What is the file and filetype returned to you?
 As you can see, there are usually multiple ways to solve a problem in bioinformatics.

 <br>